-Ease of tying and untying become important when a knot is repeatedly being used or in situations where speed is the main focus.
-Some knots can be tied with the bare hands while other requires additional leverage points.
+Ease of tying and untying becomes important when a knot is repeatedly being used or in situations where speed is the main focus.
+Some knots can be tied with bare hands while others require additional leverage points.

 Complex knots are more difficult to untie thus making them safer.
 Although ropes are made of materials that have high elasticity, they must be regularly monitored to check for fraying.

 The strongest climbing knot is the Double Fisherman’s Bend.
 It is the best and safest way to connect two climbing ropes.